 So there it is, I hope my Mexico City, Beaches and Oaxaca Itinerary is useful and helps you to see the best of what Mexico has to offer in a short time!

 (P.S.
 I actually ended up spending 1 month doing this route as I made so many friends and loved Mazunte and Zipolite too much so I stayed for 2 weeks there.
-But you could squeeze the highlights into 2 weeks.)
+But you could easily do it in 2 weeks.)

 Tips for Planning your Mexico City and Oaxaca Itinerary